The concept of an alkaline diet has been around for many years.

 My Cognitive Dissonance.

-The problem I had in accepting that fats were the good kids on the block was centered on my acceptance of the dominant paradigm – a stunning example of cognitive dissonance.
+The problem I had in accepting that fats were the good kids on the block was centred on my acceptance of the dominant paradigm – a stunning example of cognitive dissonance.
 I’ve written in some detail about the campaign by Monsanto in the US to stop the consumption of dairy and coconut oils.
 It’s stunning to learn that such a huge change from saturated fats to polyunsaturated fats was a cleverly managed PR exercise with millions and millions of dollars as the reward for participating companies.

 But… it’s even harder to actually give up the fear that their campaign has instilled in us through repetition over the years.